 Teams should refer to the complete information available at https://ssim.robocup.org/3d-tools/ for the latest version changes and other information.

-The OC can try to run the complete setup in a single remote high-performance computer if the internet in the venue allows using this setup, and all teams agree with this.
+The OC can run the complete setup in a single remote high-performance computer if the internet in the venue allows using this setup.

 2.2 Competition Format and Challenges

 General Format and Schedule